 - driving faster than the legal speed limit

-- driving too fast for current conditions – weather, light, traffic and roads.
+- driving too fast for current conditions, for example, road and roadside, weather, light, traffic, and wildlife or other animals.

 Let's work together to make our local streets safer for all of us.

 Drive Safe speed awareness initiative: Through the deployment of our ‘smiley face’ speed awareness devices, we can raise awareness of the speed limit and encourage safer travel speeds in our local streets.

 50km/h In My Street: Speed limit awareness signs on our wheelie bins.
 We are trialling these signs on general waste wheelie bins, at selected locations, to help where speeding has been identified in local residential streets with very low traffic volumes.

 PoliceLink: We can help the police by sharing information about the speeding and hooning we witness.
 Contact police via PoliceLink on 131 444 or online at police.qld.gov.au/policelink-reporting